3meters/proxibase/readme.md

     }

 ### POST /tablename
-Inserts req.body.data[0] into the tablename table.
+Inserts req.body.data or req.body.data[0] into the tablename table.
 If a value for _id is specified it will be used, otherwise the server will generate a value for _id.
 Only one record may be inserted per request.
+If you specifiy values for any of the system fields, those values will be stored.
+If you do not the system will generates defaults for you.

 ### POST /tablename/__ids:id1
 Updates the record with _id = id1 in tablename.
-Fields not inlucded in request.body.data[0] will not be modified.
+Non-system fields not inlucded in request.body.data or request.body.data[0] will not be modified.

 ### DELETE /tablename/__ids:id1,id2
 Deletes those records.